iterative/dvc.org/public/static/docs/command-reference/checkout.md

 This project comes with a predefined HTTP
 [remote storage](/doc/command-reference/remote).
 We can now just run `dvc pull` that will fetch and checkout the most recent `model.pkl`, `data.xml`, and other files that are under DVC control.
-The model file checksum `3863d0e317dee0a55c4e59d2ec0eef33` will be used in the `train.dvc` [stage file](/doc/command-reference/run):
+The model file hash `3863d0e317dee0a55c4e59d2ec0eef33` will be used in the `train.dvc` [stage file](/doc/command-reference/run):